Other / mixed grade configuration · Hickory, NC

 What is the racial and ethnic makeup of Webb a Murray Elementary?

-The largest demographic group at Webb a Murray Elementary is Hispanic or Latino at 48.4%.
-The school serves a diverse student body in Hickory, NC.
+The largest demographic group at Webb a Murray Elementary is Hispanic or Latino at 48.4% of enrollment, in Hickory, NC.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 67.4/100.

 What is the Resource Investment Index for Webb a Murray Elementary?

-Webb a Murray Elementary has a Resource Investment Index of 40/100 (D) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Webb a Murray Elementary has a Resource Investment Index of 41/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page